 18. Geniuses who know everything

 Most actual geniuses don’t really know all that much.
 They’re great in their field of study, but you wouldn’t go to a dentist to get your car fixed.
-So why is it you have geniuses like Dr. Gregory House who are not only amazing doctors but can also speak a half-dozen languages and are classically trained to play the piano?
+So why is it you have geniuses like Dr. Gregory House who are amazing doctors but can also speak a dozen languages and are classically trained to play the piano?

 Sure, there may be a super genius out there who can do it, but you have to ask yourself: “Is my character really this smart?”